chris-gallegos/functional-fitness/README.md

 Future features for functional fitness include:
 - Feature for a user to view their added workouts in a user "Profile" page.
-- Feature to a user to delete their added workouts.
+- Feature for a user to delete their added workouts.